dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/windows-service.md

 * Enables logging to the event log:
   * The application name is used as the default source name.
   * The default log level is *Warning* or higher for an app based on an ASP.NET Core template that calls `CreateDefaultBuilder` to build the host.
-  * Override the default log level with the `Logging:LogLevel:Default` key in *appsettings.json*/*appsettings.{Environment}.json* or other configuration provider.
+  * Override the default log level with the `Logging:EventLog:LogLevel:Default` key in *appsettings.json*/*appsettings.{Environment}.json* or other configuration provider.
   * Only administrators can create new event sources.
 When an event source can't be created using the application name, a warning is logged to the *Application* source and event logs are disabled.

 In `CreateHostBuilder` of *Program.cs*: